NainaSahiri/Grad_Project1_Group3/DailyUpdates.md

 ###### Naina Sahiri
  We have done the presentation of technologies related to the project and taught topics to our class.

+ ###### Anjana Thanguturi
+Worked on the presentation and done knowledge transfer about the new topics we learned with the classmates.

 ------------------------------------------------------------------------------------------------
 #### September 30th